Skip to content

 How it works

-Every time a message is sent in a multivariate campaign, the system independently selects a random option according to the percentages you set and assigns a variant based on the result.
+The distribution between variants is not always even.
+Every time a message sends in a multivariate campaign, Braze independently selects a random option according to the percentages you set and assigns a variant based on the result.
 It’s like flipping a coin—anomalies are possible.
-If you’ve ever flipped a coin 100 times, you know that you probably won’t get an exact 50-50 split between heads and tails every time, even though you only have two choices.
+If you flip a coin 100 times, you probably won’t get an exact 50-50 split between heads and tails, even though you only have two choices.
 You might get 52 heads and 48 tails.

-If you have multiple variants that you want to split evenly, make sure the number of variants is a multiple of 100.
-Otherwise, some variants will have a higher percentage of users distributed to that variant compared to others.
-For example, if your campaign has 7 variants, there can’t be an even variant distribution since 7 does not equally divide by 100 as a whole number.
-In this case, you would have 2 variants of 15% and 5 variants of 14%.
+Similarly, if you want to split multiple variants evenly using whole-number percentages, ensure the number of variants evenly divides 100.
+Otherwise, some variants have a higher percentage of users distributed to that variant compared to others.
+For example, if your campaign has seven variants, there can’t be an even variant distribution because seven does not equally divide by 100 as a whole number.
+In this case, you would have two variants of 15% and five variants of 14%.

 In-app message distribution